brettz9/eslint-plugin-query/README.md

         `comment-parser`.
 Could also convert jsdoc to TS by stripping out types and putting inline (as an `eslint-plugin-jsdoc` rule) or in reverse.
-1. Make aggregate selectors, e.g., "string" to find string literals or string literals joined in a binary expression, etc. Then can search for a `ReturnStatement` with `string` to get the return type.
+1. Make combining selectors, e.g., "string" to find string literals or string literals joined in a binary expression, etc. Then can search for a `ReturnStatement` with `string` to get the return type.
 1. Allow dir/file glob at beginning of selector, e.g., `docs/** IfStatement`